Palawan resorts and dives

 A Palawan resort guide for the intrepid from top-end luxury and child-friendly family resorts to Palawan dives and footprints in white sand.

-with additional reporting by Bruce Curran
+updated by Jane McLean with original reporting by Bruce Curran

 SEE ALSO Cebu resorts | Manila guide | Boracay resorts | Small meetings in Asia | Brunei guide | Bali resorts review | Sanya resorts | Underwater hotels | Resort weddings | Vietnam resorts | Rajasthan palace hotels | Bali fun guide | Yilan fun guide

 FLYING TO PALAWAN is a weighty decision.
 Your baggage gets weighed.
 Your camera gets weighed.
 You get weighed, in front of everybody, as people gasp and politely look the other way.
 Those extra calories can mean the difference between flying to Palawan and rowing.
 Miscalculate and your baggage will be on the next flight.
 Why?
 Because small propeller planes operate on the basic laws of physics – thrust, drag, weight and lift.
 If your weight is going to drag the craft down – always a bad idea in shark-infested waters – you will be lifted up and thrust out speedily.

 I weighed just 85kg WITH MY BAGS.
 So I was one of the fortunate few who witnessed the safety demonstration.
 This was conducted in the small rustic airline lounge by a pretty stewardess who pointed out what to do in the event of decompression or ditching.
 If you are unaware of what to do in the event of an airline lounge landing in the water or suddenly losing altitude, this drill is for you.
 On my return I was pleased to see the airline lounge was still intact.
 Safe lounges are the future of travel.